feimosi/baguetteBox.js/README.md

 ## Compatibility

+Desktop:
 * IE 8+
 * Chrome
 * Firefox 3.6+
 * Opera 12+
 * Safari 5+

+Mobile:
+* Safari on iOS
+* Chrome on Android

 ## Contributing

 Feel free to report any issues!
-If you wish to contribute by fixing a bug or implementing a new feature, please first see [CONTRIBUTING](./CONTRIBUTING.md).
+If you wish to contribute by fixing a bug or implementing a new feature, please first read the [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## Credits